LavaLite/cms/readme.md

 5. Run `php artisan migrate` to setup your database.
 6. Run `php artisan db:seed --class=LavaliteTableSeeder` to seed your database.
 7. You will need to enter your mail server details into `app/config/mail.php`.
+8. You will need to configure the site in the app/config folder before production.
-8. Finally, setup an [Apache VirtualHost](http://httpd.apache.org/docs/current/vhosts/examples.html) to point to the "public" folder.
+9. Finally, setup an [Apache VirtualHost](http://httpd.apache.org/docs/current/vhosts/examples.html) to point to the "public" folder.
   * For development, you can simply run `php artisan serve`

 ####Permissions